SHARE THIS ARTICLE

 Because you may not find yourself in a full-time position—even in a role where a group plan is offered—right away.
 Many employers put limitations around their health insurance where the part-time, contract and brand-new employees have different or no access to benefits.

 Another con?
-Your future employer’s group health plan (providing they have one you can access) may not line up with your needs.
+Your future employer may only offer basic health insurance or a group health plan that doesn’t line up with your needs.
 And if this is the case for you, instead of saving you money, putting off buying health insurance will only leave you with costly bills you thought were covered—but are now coming out of your pocket.

-For health insurance policies, a major factor when it comes to determining your monthly rates and eligibility is your current health status.
-If you’re currently healthy, getting coverage now allows you to lock in lower rates and insure your insurability in the future—even if you get sick down the road.
+If affordable healthcare is a concern for you, lock in your insurance while you’re young and healthy!
+A major factor when it comes to determining your monthly rates and eligibility is your current health status and whether or not you have any existing conditions.
+If you’re currently healthy, getting coverage now allows you to lock in lower rates and ensure your insurability in the future—even if you get sick down the road.

 Every policy is different, and every new grad’s situation is, too.
 We’re answering some nitty-gritty FAQs to get you the information you need most: